Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Numerical Results

-In this section, we evaluate numerically the latency savings guaranteed by SSC decoding.
+This section evaluates numerically the latency savings of SSC decoding relative to SC decoding, to support its sublinear latency that was proved in Theorem~\ref{th:main}.
 To this end, polar codes are constructed according to Definition~\ref{def:construction} and the latency $\mathcal{L}$ of the underlying decoding algorithm is calculated by counting the number of nodes in the corresponding decoding tree.
-In Figures \ref{fig:BECres}, \ref{fig:AWGNres}, and \ref{fig:BSCres}, we plot the logarithm of the latency ($\log_2 \mathcal{L}$) of SC and SSC decoding as a function of $n = \log_2 N$ for $0\leq n\leq 27$.
-We consider three different families of channels: the BEC in Figure~\ref{fig:BECres}, the BAWGNC in Figure~\ref{fig:AWGNres}, and the BSC in Figure~\ref{fig:BSCres}.
-For each family of channels, in the plot on the left, we fix the channel capacity $I(W)$ to $0.5$ and compare the latency savings of SSC decoding for two values of $p_{\rm e}$, namely, $p_{\rm e}=10^{-3}$ and $p_{\rm e}=10^{-10}$.
-In the plot on the right, we fix $p_{\rm e}=10^{-3}$ and compare the latency savings of SSC decoding for three values of $I(W)$, namely, $I(W)=0.1$, $I(W)=0.5$, and $I(W)=0.9$.
+Figures \ref{fig:BECres}, \ref{fig:AWGNres}, and \ref{fig:BSCres} plot the logarithm of the latency ($\log_2 \mathcal{L}$) of SC and SSC decoding as a function of $n = \log_2 N$ for $0\leq n\leq 27$.
+The plots consider three different families of channels: BEC in Figure~\ref{fig:BECres}, BAWGNC in Figure~\ref{fig:AWGNres}, and BSC in Figure~\ref{fig:BSCres}.
+For each family of channels, in the plot on the left, the channel capacity $I(W)$ is fixed to $0.5$ and the latency savings of SSC decoding is compared for two values of $p_{\rm e}$, namely, $p_{\rm e}=10^{-3}$ and $p_{\rm e}=10^{-10}$.
+In the plot on the right, $p_{\rm e}$ is fixed to $10^{-3}$ and the latency savings of SSC decoding is compared for three values of $I(W)$, namely, $I(W)=0.1$, $I(W)=0.5$, and $I(W)=0.9$.